Server-Side Tracking

 Start with Hybrid Tracking

-Send conversions from both browser pixel (client-side) and server (server-side).
-Use the event_id parameter to deduplicate conversions across both sources.
-This maximizes data coverage while platforms transition to server-side.
+Send conversions from both browser and server.
+Use the event_id parameter to deduplicate conversions across sources.
+This maximizes coverage during platform transitions.

 Maximize Event Match Quality

-Send as many matching parameters as possible: hashed email, hashed phone, fbp cookie, fbc cookie, IP address, user agent.
-Higher match quality improves ad targeting and attribution accuracy.
+Send all matching identifiers: hashed email, hashed phone, fbp, fbc, IP address, and user agent.
+Higher match quality improves targeting and attribution.

-Subscribe to platform changelog notifications (Facebook Business API, Google Ads API, etc.).
-Update your integration when platforms deprecate old endpoints or introduce new features.
+Subscribe to platform changelog notifications (Meta, Google Ads, etc.).
+Update integrations when platforms deprecate endpoints or release new features.

-Validate server-side tracking with test conversions before enabling for live campaigns.
-Compare server-side conversion counts to your internal transaction logs to verify accuracy.
+Validate server-side tracking with test conversions.
+Compare server-side counts to internal transaction logs to verify accuracy before enabling live campaigns.

 Getting Started with Server-Side Tracking